davidupjohn/docs/docs/src/content/patterns.md

 If the contact details are integral to the content you are writing, you should add contact details inline.

-#### Adding in a contact component to a page
+#### Adding a contact component to a page
-You can only a the component in a standard page.
+You can only add the component in a standard page.

-To add the component in a standard page, you should select 'Add/Select component' below the text editor in the backend the site.
+To add the component to a standard page, you should select 'Add/Select component' below the text editor in the backend the site.
 You will then be able to search and insert, or create a new contact component, into the page.

 #### Referring to contact details on a page
-Do not use phases like 'Use the contact details at the bottom of the page'.
+Do not use phrases like 'Use the contact details at the bottom of the page'.
 This is not accessible for screen readers and people who have reading difficulties, for example dyslexia.
 Instead, you should insert the contact details inline and where it is needed on the page.

 Example of contact components in use